souzartn/IdentityServer4.Samples.Mongo/readme.md

 Each Sample Solution listed above is composed of:

-* _QuickstartIdentityServer_ -  project based on IdentityServer4 that manages authentication
+* _IdentityServer_ -  project based on IdentityServer4 that manages authentication
 * _API_ - is a sample API project, used by  client/* projects to showcase QuickstartIdentityServer functionality
 * _clients/MvcClient_ - Asp .Net Core mvc  client project sample
 * _clients/Client_ - .NET Core console client project sample